-Also, record all of your physical and mental problems on the military form Report of Medical Assessment.
-If you don’t know whether you are going to apply for veterans benefits, it’s ok to say so on the form.
+Also, record all of your physical and mental problems on the military form from the Department of Defense called Report of Medical Assessment (DD 2697).
+If you don't know whether you are going to apply for veterans benefits, it's ok to say so on the form.
 You can change your mind later.

 If you are experiencing any form of discrimination, report it before you leave the military.
 Make sure to report it in writing.
 File a discrimination complaint with the Inspector General or the Equal Opportunity Office.
 Keep copies of all your reports and complaints, and hold onto all the response that you receive from the military.

 Keep detailed notes of incidents of discrimination and of any conversations you have with the military about it.
 Note who you talked to, the date, and what was said.
 Keep copies of any correspondence you send to your friends or family in which you talk about the discrimination.
 All of this can serve as evidence later on, if it is needed.

 If you are being harassed, sexually harassed, abused, or discriminated against by your Commanding Officer, you have the right to file a Request for Redress (Article 138 of the Uniform Code of Military Justice provides for this).
 This is a way of asking for the problem to be fixed.
 If the problem does not get fixed, you then have the right to request redress from any officer who is superior to your commanding officer.
 Keep copies of all documents you submit and receive from the military in regards to your request for redress.

 Before your discharge, you should try to get your hands on all of these records: